 Note: Due to sizing necessities, this download may take 30 minutes or more.

-The Angstrom Distribution ships with the boards.
+The Debian Linux distribution ships with the boards.
 The file you download will have an .img.xz extention.
 This is a compressed sector-by-sector image of the SD card.

 Step #2: Install compression utility